Business Hub

 What is a green claim?

 A green claim is an environmental statement that is used in an advertising or marketing context and gives the impression that a company, product or service is environmentally friendly.
-Claims to be "more environmentally friendly than the competition" also fall under green claims.
+Claims such as "being more environmentally friendly than the competition" also fall under green claims.

 What is the Green Claims Directive?

-The Green Claims Directive is a European Union directive with the aim of creating clear and uniform standards for the use of environmental claims for products and services and preventing greenwashing.
-The Green Claims Directive was triggered by a survey conducted by the European Commission in 2020, according to which 53% of the environmental claims examined were vague, misleading or unsubstantiated.
-In addition, 40 percent of the claims had no evidence and 50 percent of the labels had no or only weak verification.
+The Green Claims Directive is a European Union directive with the aim of creating clear and uniform standards for the use of environmental claims for products and services.
+The aim is to prevent greenwashing.
+The directive was triggered by a survey conducted by the European Commission in 2020, according to which 53% of the environmental claims examined were vague, misleading or unsubstantiated.
+In addition, 40% of the claims had no evidence and 50% of the labels had no or only weak verification.
 This is fatal for consumers, who find it difficult to distinguish between greenwashing and honest environmental commitment and who are to be protected by the new law.

 How is the EU Green Claims Directive trying to curb greenwashing?

-What are the most important measures of the Green Claims Directive?
+What are the most important measures in the directive?

 The most important measures of the EU Green Claims Directive include